-Spousal support, which is also known as alimony or spousal maintenance, is paid from one spouse to his or her former spouse for some duration following the divorce.
-In New York, spousal support is generally paid for the purpose of helping the lower-earning, or non-earning, spouse maintain the marital lifestyle for some period of time while working toward becoming self-supporting, if possible.
-In addition to the marital lifestyle, other factors to be considered when determining the amount and duration of spousal support include the age and health of the parties, the length of the marriage, the earning capacity of each party and whether there are children in the home.
-There are spousal support guidelines under New York law that can be looked at to guide the conversation regarding the amount and duration of support.
-However, when a couple is negotiating an agreement on their own, including through the mediation or collaborative divorce process, spousal support is often based on their current and future financial circumstances.
-For this reason, actual needs and ability to pay are primary considerations.
+Spousal support, also known as spousal maintenance or alimony, is paid from one spouse to another during and after separation and divorce proceedings.
+In New York, spousal support is generally paid for the purpose of helping the lower-earning, or non-earning, spouse maintain the marital lifestyle for some period while working toward becoming self-supporting, if possible.
+In addition to the marital lifestyle, other factors to be considered when determining the amount and duration of spousal support include the age and health of the parties, the length of the marriage, the earning capacity of each party, and whether there are children in the home.

 It is important to differentiate between spousal support and child support.
 While spousal support is meant to help a spouse become self-supporting, child support is for the benefit of and care for the child.
 Under New York law, parents are obligated to support their children until the age of 21.

-Prenuptial agreements and postnuptial agreements will also often clarify whether a spouse will or won't be entitled to spousal support in the event of a divorce in one of these 3 ways:
+Prenuptial agreements and postnuptial agreements will also often clarify whether a spouse is entitled to spousal support in the event of a divorce.
+This is generally set up in one of three ways:

-- Both parties waive spousal support under all circumstances; or
+- Both parties waive spousal support under all circumstances

-- Spousal support is waived unless there are certain circumstances that arrive, such as one of the spouses has stopped working to care for children; or
+- Spousal support is waived unless certain circumstances occur, such as one of the spouses stops working to care for children, or

 - The couple agrees in advance that specific spousal support amounts will be paid based on the length of the marriage, the amount of assets being divided, or some other terms.